 Due to the reduced histamine release, onions can combat sneezing, weeping, and itching in allergic reactions.

-Accordingly, a study in the American Journal of Physiology found that quercetin relaxes respiratory muscles and may relieve asthma symptoms (Townsend et al. 20137).
+Accordingly, an American Journal of Physiology study found that quercetin relaxes respiratory muscles and may relieve asthma symptoms (Townsend et al. 20137).

 3. Offers Antibacterial Properties